freenas/freenas-docs/userguide/system.rst

 There are also other options available.

-* **Create:** makes a new boot environment from the active environment.
+* **ADD:** Click :guilabel:`ADD` to make a new boot environment from the active environment.
 The active boot environment contains the text :literal:`Now/Reboot` in the :guilabel:`Active` column.
 Only alphanumeric characters, underscores, and dashes are allowed in the name.

 * **Scrub:** :guilabel:`Scrub Boot Pool` is used to perform a manual scrub of the |os-device|.
 By default, the |os-device| is scrubbed every 7 days.
-To change the default interval, change the number in the :guilabel:`Automatic scrub interval (in days)` field of the :guilabel:`Boot Environments` screen.
+To change the default interval, change the number in the :guilabel:`Automatic scrub interval (in days)` field of the :guilabel:`Boot` screen.
 The date and results of the last scrub are also listed in this screen.
 The condition of the
   |os-device| should be listed as *HEALTHY*.